plumed/plumed2/developer-doc/usingDoxygen.md

 Twenty minutes or so after your push the manual should be up to date, remember to double check on the web and to revert the commit if there are errors!

+If you are working on a branch called your-branch you can view the documentation that is constructed by GitHub by using the folllowing command:

+\verbatim
+git push -f origin your-branch:testdoc
+\endverbatim

+The documentation that is constructed by this command will be pushed to https://github.com/plumed/doc-testdoc

 It is possible to generate PLUMED manuals for your own personal forks using a similar procedure as described above.
 For this to work you need to enable Travis CI for your forked repository